Robert J. Carroll

 PS 231: Strategic Models — game theory and its applications in political science Syllabus · Sample problem set · Lecture videos

-PS 398: Strategic International Relations — formal methods in IR theory Syllabus · Sample problem set · Sample lecture notes
+PS 398: Strategic International Relations — formal methods in IR theory Syllabus · Sample problem set · Lecture notes